-The Company provides loans to certain employees (other than directors or executive officers) for the purpose of partially funding the purchase of shares of the Company and increasing share ownership by the employees.
+The Company may provide loans to certain employees (other than directors or executive officers) for the purpose of partially funding the purchase of shares of the Company and increasing share ownership by the employees.
 The Company has provided such loans to executive officers in the past but has now adopted a policy not to make any further such loans to directors or executive officers.
-These loans are equity-settled transactions that are generally forgiven over a three- to five-year period from the initial advance of the loan or at the end of that three- to five-year period.
-During fiscal 2018, the amortized portion of these loans was \$0.2 million (2017 - \$1.7 million).